Brazil travel advice

 Home invasions

-Home invasions by armed gangs occur, especially in December and January, when many people take summer or Christmas holidays.
+Home invasions by armed gangs occur, especially in December and January, when many people leave for summer or Christmas holidays.
 Affluent neighbourhoods and foreigners’ homes have been targeted by criminals due to perceived wealth.

 Be aware that police response often takes time.